kmcd/codecast/01_command_line/script.md

    190 | Chapter 9: Finding Files: find, locate, slocate
    9.7 Finding Files by Type
   Problem
-  You are looking for a directory with the word “java” in it.
+  You are looking for a directory with the word "java" in it.
 When you tried:
        $ find . -name '*java*' -print
   you got way too many files—including all the Java source files in your part of the filesystem.
   Solution